baleada/prepare/README.md

 # `@baleada/prepare`

-Useful scripts for preparing packages.
+Opinionated tools for preparing Baleada packages to be published.